Cyclist Injured Riding on Highway 9

 Who’s at Fault?

-These laws confuse many people with some motorists believing that the cyclist are not allowed on the road with traffic.
+These laws confuse many people with some motorists believing that the cyclist have no business on the road.
 California law also says that a cyclist can get a ticket for violating any of the rules of the road the same motorists.

 When an accident happens, the law doesn’t look at the rules of the road to determine liability.
-This is because in a civil case, the injured person has to prove that the other person is negligent, and the law specifically states that a violation of a traffic law doesn’t prove negligence by itself.
-The action of the driver and the cyclist will be looked at to see if either one was negligent.
+This is because in a civil case, the injured person has to prove that the other person is negligent, and the law specifically states that a violation of a traffic law doesn’t prove negligence by itself, rather the action of each driver or cyclists will be looked at to see if they were prudent and safe.

 Also, in California, the law will assign each party with a percentage of fault, and the damages for each party will be reduced by their own share of the negligence.
 If a cyclist is 20 percent at fault for driving too far left on the side of the road, but the motorist is 80 percent at fault for not giving the cyclist room when passing, then the cyclist will get 80 percent of his or her damages.